diegobajetti/seg3125_p2/README.md

    $ npm run deploy
    ```

    By executing the command above, the `predeploy` and `deploy` scripts will run and the React app will be deployed.
-Internally, the `predeploy` script creates a distributable version of the app and the `build` script pushes the compiled app to a commit in the newly created `gh-pages` branch.
+Internally, the `predeploy` script creates a distributable version of the app and the `build` script pushes the compiled app to a commit in the `gh-pages` branch.

 ### 5. Configure GitHub Pages

-1. Under your repository name, click **Settings**.
+1. Under the repository name, click **Settings**.
 1. In the "Code and automation" section of the sidebar, click **Pages**.
 1. Configure the "Build and deployment" settings as follows:
    1. **Source**: Deploy from a branch